lfriedrichs/ruby-remote-data-practice-student-scraper-lab-seattle-web-030920/README.md

 #### The `.scrape_index_page` Method

-This is a class method that should take in an argument of the URL of the index page, for the purposes of our test the URL will be `https://learn-co-curriculum.github.io/student-scraper-test-page/index.html`.
+This is a class method that should take in an argument of the URL of the index page; for the purposes of our test the URL will be `https://learn-co-curriculum.github.io/student-scraper-test-page/index.html`.
 This method should use Nokogiri and Open-URI to access that page.
 The return value of this method should be an array of hashes in which each hash represents